Skip to content

 Jason Stolz CLTC, CRPC

 What is a life insurance dividend?
-In simple terms, a life insurance dividend is a potential payment from a participating life insurance policy—usually a traditional whole life policy—when the insurance company performs better than its conservative projections.
-These dividends are not guaranteed, but when they are paid, they can become a powerful tool for building cash value, reducing premiums, and enhancing long-term planning.
+In its simplest form, a life insurance dividend is a potential payout from a participating whole life insurance policy when the insurance company performs better than its conservative projections.
+While dividends are never guaranteed, they are one of the most distinctive features of participating life insurance because they can transform a pure protection product into a long-term financial asset that can grow, adapt, and support multiple planning goals over time.

 How Life Insurance Dividends Work